Updated: Jan 20

 What is one of the biggest changes you have seen in the business since you started?

-The way people search for homes now is completely different from when I started.
+The internet is probably the biggest change.
 90 percent of buyers begin their search online through sites such as Zillow, Trulia and Realtor.com.
 They do a lot of the research before they even call an agent to show them around.
-We do a lot of online advertising through social media sites, including Baltimore Fishbowl, Facebook, and our own website.
-These ads can be much more timely than print ads that may be out of date by the time they come to publication.

 Do you think online home searches will eventually replace the need for a buyer’s agent?